 Courses of the Ureters

-Starting at the renal pedicle, the ureters run at first along the lateral edge of the M. psoas major in the retroperitoneal space from which point they cross under the A. and V. testicularis or ovarica and finally cross over the A. and V. iliaca communis.
+Starting at the renal pedicle, the ureters run along the lateral edge of the Musculus psoas major in the retroperitoneal space, from which point they cross under the Arteria and Vena testicularis or ovarica and finally cross over to the Arteria and Vena iliaca communis.

-The ureters pass 3 physiological obstacles, the so-called ureter narrowings which dispose a inhibition for the transport, for example concerning the discharge of urinary calculi:
+The ureters pass three physiological obstacles, the so-called ureter narrowing, which facilitates transport.
+For example, concerning urinary calculi discharge:

 - Upper narrowing: exit area from the renal pelvis

-- Middle narrowing: Crossing of the A. iliaca externa or Communis
+- Middle narrowing: Crossing of the Arteria iliaca externa or communis

-- Lower narrowing: Passing through of the urinary bladder wall
+- Lower narrowing: Passing through the urinary bladder wall

-The ureter can anatomically be divided into 3 areas:
+The ureter can anatomically be divided into three areas:

-- Pars abdominalis (kidney to Linea terminalis, back abdominal wall)
+- Abdominal (kidney to the back of the abdominal wall)

-- Pars intramurales (diagonally passes the bladder wall, important for the micturition process)
+- Intravesical or intramural (diagonally passes the bladder wall, important for the micturition process)

-Note: The ureters are divided differently in a radiological context: The upper third (renal pelvis to the upper end of the Os sacrum), the middle third (upper to lower edge of the Os sacrum) and the distal third (lower sacrum edge to urinary bladder).
+Note: The ureters are divided differently in a radiological context; the upper 3rd (renal pelvis to the upper end of the Os sacrum), the middle 3rd (the upper to the lower edge of the Os sacrum), and the distal 3rd (lower sacrum edge to the urinary bladder).